-RISHI at Pure Healthcare Tending the Flame™ Workshop Helps Healthcare Professionals Find Meaning in Their Daily Work
+RISHI at Pure Healthcare held its Tending the Flame™ Training Workshop for clinicians and graduate…

 by: Evangeline Andarsio, MD, RISHI Director